QuantEcon/lecture-python-intro/lectures/olg.md

 ### Consumer's problem

-Suppose that utility for individuals born at time $t$ take the form
+Suppose that utility for individuals born at time $t$ takes the form

 ```{math}
 :label: eq_crra